Quickstart

 The system uses a **Resource Type Tag** to determine gathering rates for specific tools.
 If we have the resource rate calculation type set to multiply then we'll end up with the results in the example below.

-Calculation: Base Rate (0.8) × Tool Rate (1.2) = Final Rate: 0.96
+Base Rate (0.8) × Tool Rate (1.2) = **Final Rate: 0.96**

-Calculation: Base Rate (0.8) × Tool Rate (0.4) = Final Rate: 0.32
+Base Rate (0.8) × Tool Rate (0.4) = **Final Rate: 0.32**

 Using a pickaxe results in a higher gathering rate (**0.96**) compared to using an axe (**0.32**) for the ore resource type.

-Now that we've set up the setting we'll want to create a new Resource Node Blueprint.
-Right Click in the Content Browser and Select the Blueprint Class button
+Now that we've set up the setting we'll want to create a new Resource Node Blueprint.\

 Note: It is strongly advised to use this class we're creating as your base for all future resource nodes, ensuring that the settings we've created earlier become the standard.

-for this.
+Then search for `Resource Node`, for the purpose of this example I'll be using the `BP_UGS_ResourceNode_HarvestCount` for this.
 This class allows us to easily create a resource node which will be depleted after it has been harvested within a certain amount of times.
 You can name this whatever suits your needs.

 Next open up the newly created blueprint and make sure the Class Defaults is selected, and then set the Gathering Settings to the Settings we created earlier.

-I am leaving Min Harvest Count, Max Harvest Count, and Gathering Rate Calculation Type at their default values, but you can change these and play around with them if you want to do so.
+I am leaving Min Harvest Count, Max Harvest Count, and Gathering Rate Calculation Type at their default values, but you can change these and play around with them if you want to do so.\

-to the list of items I want to be looted by the player when the player successfully harvest this resource node.
+Under `Lootable Items` I am adding the `DA_Ore_Def` to the list of items I want to be looted by the player when the player successfully harvest this resource node.

 To set up your character to harvest a resource node, we simply need to utilize the Try Gather interface function.

-Simply send a trace out to hit a resource node, and then use the Try Gather function.
 The Gatherer tags are used for determining if a tool can harvest a specific node as well as being used for calculating the gathering rates.

-class to see how you can make your character have gathering replication working in tandem with using the Animation Replication Component
+Note: The blueprint code above is not meant for replication - Take a look in the `BP_UGS_Character` class to see how you can make your character have gathering replication working in tandem with using the Animation Replication Component